openmanuscript/openmanuscript/README.md

 This is a specification for OpenManuscript v1.0, a database for an ASCII text-based workflow for creating manuscripts.

+By using OpenManuscript-based workflows, the writer can create a workflow that best supports a personal, intuitive and specific way of crafting novels.
-Using the OpenManuscript format separates the data from the applications used to edit, display or print it, which is a very powerful mechanism for invention.
+Using the OpenManuscript format separates the data from the applications that edit, display or print it, which is a very powerful mechanism for invention.
 With this format, a writer can use a variety of tools instead of being locked into using a specific one.
-This means that innovative developers can create new tools over time, and writers can adopt these new tools without converting any data to the new tool.
-The writer can create a workflow that best supports a personal, intuitive and specific way of crafting novels.
+Software developers can create new tools, and writers can adopt them without any data conversion, or loss of work.

 ## Advantages of OpenManuscript